 Additional Fees & Procedures for Tooth Extractions

 Local numbing agents are often enough for simple extractions.
 If you have serious issues around your tooth or if you are getting your wisdom teeth removed, your dentist may recommend more sedation, including general anesthesia.
 This is often a separate cost and requires an anesthesiologist as part of the surgical team.

-Typically, dental insurance will cover some of the cost of routine dental extractions — often as much as 70 to 80 percent of the upfront cost.
+Typically, dental insurance will cover some of the cost of routine dental extractions, often as much as 70% to 80% of the upfront cost.
 However, you may still pay something out of pocket.

 Before you can get an implant, you’ll need time for your gums and jaw to heal after the extraction.
 This time can help you plan for the cost of the implant and learn more about what the best crown material would be for you.

 Preventing Tooth Decay & the Need for Further Extractions

 Sometimes, you break or damage a tooth and it must be extracted, and this has nothing to do with preventative steps you could have taken.
 It is important to have a good relationship with a general dentist whom you can turn to in situations like this.

 In general, you should practice good oral hygiene to keep your teeth healthy.
 This includes brushing twice a day and flossing.
 This can keep food particles from leading to plaque buildup and tooth decay.